ucu-computer-science/MedButton/README.md

 ### Semester project of Principles of Computer Organization course

 # Project aim:
-In the battlefield, two main causes of death are bleeding and pneumothorax.
-Both these causes could be prevented if there was a way to provide in-time help to those who need it the most.
-Medical Button 2.0 is the second version of MedButton project - a device which allows combat medics to provide help for soldiers on the battlefield.
+In the battlefield, nearly one fifth of combatants die because of abscence of medical help.
+Two main causes of death are bleeding (is lethal for half of the wounded soldiers) and pneumothorax.
+Both these causes could be eliminated or at least minimized if there was a way to provide in-time help to soldiers in the field.
+Medical Button 2.0 is the second version of MedButton project - a device which allows combat medics to see where they are needed on the battlefield and help the wounded in a more secure and faster way.

-# General requirements:
+# General requirements
+Key requirements to the device are as follows:

-- secure data transferring
+- secure data transfer
-- small power consumption of the device
+- minor power consumption of the device
-- fuse (does not allow a soldier to use the device accidentally)
+- a fuse (does not allow a soldier to activate the device accidentally)
 - secure wounded soldier identification (to minimize the call of medics by enemies)
-- convenient device allocation
+- convenient device location

 # Project Architecture:
 ![button_scheme](https://user-images.githubusercontent.com/70766505/149573640-c482787c-71df-4347-9f59-c3a62ad88cb3.png)